romualdo-ah/romualdo-ah/README.md

 # 👋 Hi, I’m @romualdo-ah

 🌱 I’m currently learning React.

+## Tecnologies I have work with

+HTML/CSS JS React Node.js Python

-If you have a project, agency or want to complete your team, be placed to contact me at romualdoah@gmail.com
+If you have a project, agency or want to complete your team, be placed to contact me at romualdoah@gmail.com.